CUHK-AIM-Group/Decoupled-Unbiased-Teacher/INSTALL.md

 # we give the instructions for CUDA 10.2
 conda install pytorch torchvision cudatoolkit=10.2 -c pytorch

+# Or you may try using pip to install pytorch/torchvision, with the following instructions
+# conda install cudatoolkit=10.1 # 10.0, 10.1, 10.2, 11+ all can work!
+# pip install torch==1.4.0 # later is ok!
+# pip install --no-deps torchvision==0.2.1

 export INSTALL_DIR=$PWD

 # install pycocotools.
 Please make sure you have installed cython.